zdsmit/Bandroom-frontend/devNotes.md

   -I believe the problem is happening in one of a few places:
     1. The container's dispatched addStore method: is more than 'text' needed?
     2. The input form: saving them to state could possible be the answer

+9/5 1:10 PM
+  -Established create route in stores controller on backend -Made some adjustments to addMusicStores action file -imported actions file in music stores container, replaced mapDispatchToProps with it -this is creating problems with input form, which is still using now nonexistent dispatch prop -can I use the addMusicStores action directly from the input form?